• Home

 In early April, 1812, President Madison issued instructions to Governor Return Jonathan Meigs of Ohio to assemble the Militia at Dayton, Ohio.
 By the end of the month, more than the required number of men had enrolled.
 The troops drilled and prepared to march to Detroit.
 President Madison commissioned William Hull, Governor of the Michigan Territory, as Brigadier General of the Northwest Territory Army.
 This army consisted of 600 regular troops, and 1,600 state Militia troops.

 General Hull (who was Ohio Governor Meigs brother- in-law) arrived in Dayton, Ohio on May 25th, 1812.
 He left with his troops on June 1st, to march on Detroit as ordered by President Madison.
 General Hull was 58 years old at the time of his appointment.
-He was not a picture of health, bearing the marks of heavy eating and drinking.
-The effects of having had a stroke in 1811 affected his ability for clear thinking.
-He viewed the Militia as untrained and untrustworthy, and treated them with little respect.
+He was not in good health, and had lived a life of excess eating and drinking.
+He also had stroke in 1811.
+It affected his ability to think clearly.
+Like many regular army officers, he viewed the Militia as untrained and untrustworthy.
+Consequently he treated them with little respect.

 Eventually, he and over 2,000 men made their way through the state and across the border in to the Michigan Territory.
 After an encounter with General Brock, Hull surrendered unconditionally to the British.
 Hull's primary reasons for surrendering 2,000 men to 700 British and Canadian soldiers were: